© www.friendsofdebdalepark.co.uk | Last updated: 28th March 2020

 Men’s Shed - Debdale is a place for men (& women) to socialise and engage in practical projects including woodwork, bike maintenance and gardening.
 The Shed is about social connections and friendship building, sharing skills and knowledge and lots of tea and laughter!

-The Volunteer Gardening Group which was set up in 2012 in collaboration with the Eco-Centre and Park Management helps to maintain the flower beds and borders.
+The Debdale Diggers is the new name for the Volunteer Gardening Group, which was set up in 2012 in collaboration with the Eco-Centre and Park Management helps to maintain the flower beds and borders.
 Some fifteen to twenty volunteers have worked on a weekly basis.
-More….

 Debdale Angling Society took out a lease on Upper Gorton reservoir in 2013 and has now created access points for fishing and is working on improving the pathway along the reservoir.

-Gorton Horticultural Society runs the large allotments facing the park and part of the Debdale recreational area.
-More….
+Gorton Horticultural Society runs the large allotments facing the park, part of the Debdale recreational area.